-

 About Kids Day

-Kids Day is an on-air event to encourage young people (licensed or not) to have fun with Amateur Radio.
-It is designed to give on-the-air experience to youngsters and hopefully foster interest in getting a license of their own.
+Kids Day is designed to give on-the-air experience to young people and hopefully foster interest in getting a license of their own.
 It is also intended to give older hams a chance to share their station and love for Amateur Radio with their children.

 Kids Day always runs from 1800 UTC through 2359 UTC.
 Operate as much or as little as you like.